nolesapex/DidMySettingsChange/README.md

 ## Issues

 If you encounter any issues or have suggestions for improvements, please open an issue on GitHub.
-We appreciate your feedback and contributions to make "DidMySettingsChange" better!
+I would greatly appreciate your feedback and contributions to make "DidMySettingsChange" better!